-In the following years I worked in photo labs and continued to create professionally.
-My brother and I opened the first same-day photofinishing lab in Tempe, Arizona which was the second photo lab I had owned.
+In the following years, he worked in photo labs and continued to create professionally.
+Partnering with his brother, he opened the first same-day photofinishing lab in Tempe, Arizona which was the second photo lab he owned.

 Jim immigrated to Canada in 2006 and received his Canadian Citizenship in 2012.
 Today he specializes in portraits that celebrate what makes a family or person who they are.
 The power of a portrait is hard to deny, and it warms his heart each time a family stands back and marvels at their portrait art for the first time.